 - If your BAC is less than 0.16 and you have a child in your car, your driving privileges can be revoked for 90 days.
 Again, you may be able to choose between (1) 15 days of no driving privileges, and 75 days of driving on a limited license; or (2) full driving privileges for the 90 day period with the use of the ignition interlock.
 But having a child in the car adds the special registration plates to your list of consequences.
 You will have to have those plates for a 1 year period.
 These plates are commonly referred to as the “whiskey plates.”

 - If your BAC is 0.16 or over, then your license may be revoked for one year, or you may only drive on an ignition interlock restricted license.
 The limited license option is not available to you here.
 Again, special registration plates will be in place for 1 year as well.

 - If you refuse the chemical test, your license may be withdrawn for one year.
-However you may have a choice of (1) 15 days of no driving privileges and a limited license for the remaining 350 days; or (2) full driving privileges for the year with the use of an ignition interlock.
-It is important to note, that the plea in the criminal case can and does affect the license revocation time on refusal cases.
+However, you may have a choice of (1) 15 days of no driving privileges and a limited license for the remaining 350 days; or (2) full driving privileges for the year with the use of an ignition interlock.
+It is important to note, that the plea in the criminal case can and does affect the license revocation time in refusal cases.
 No special registration plates are an issue with the first offense refusal.

 2nd offense within 10 years